 - Executive power

-- Family ownership of large business groups
+- Family ownership and governance

 Selected publications of Professor Dr. Ayse Karaevli.